SideNicheHustle

 Who this is actually for

-People who are physically capable, detail-oriented, and willing to spend 4–8 hours on a single job without rushing.
-This is not a hustle for someone who wants to knock something out in an hour — a thorough detail done properly takes time, and clients who care about their car will notice if corners were cut.
+You need to be physically capable, detail-oriented, and willing to spend 4–8 hours on a single job without rushing.
+This isn’t a hustle for someone who wants to knock something out in an hour.
+A thorough detail done properly takes time, and clients who care about their car will notice if corners were cut.

 It works well in suburban areas where homeowners have multiple vehicles and the disposable income to maintain them.
-It doesn’t require a shop — most mobile detailers work in driveways and parking lots.
-The low overhead is one of the genuine advantages.
+No shop needed, most mobile detailers work in driveways and parking lots, and the low overhead is one of the genuine advantages.

 The skill ceiling

-The path most detailers follow is to start with basic washes, build a client base and cash flow, then invest time in learning paint correction on their own vehicles before offering it to clients.
+The path most detailers follow: start with basic washes, build a client base and cash flow, then invest time in learning paint correction on your own vehicles before offering it to clients.
 Don’t offer services you haven’t practiced enough to do correctly.

 How to price